 How to Make Any Flight More Enjoyable Mike Richard March 7 Sidelines This post may contain affiliate links.
 Read our disclosure.Do you have a flight booked for the near future?
 Are you stressing out over the time you’ll spend in the sky?
 Are you hoping to implement a strategy that improves your experience?
 There are people who love to fly.
 There are also people who will do whatever it takes to avoid this.
 Regardless of where you fit in, nothing changes the fact that you want to make your experience as enjoyable as possible.
 It all starts with booking your flight.
 For example, you can use Expedia to compare flights to Brussels, all with the idea of finding the one that is best for your budget and the way you like to travel.
 Once you do this, it’s all about sitting back and waiting for your departure date to arrive.
 As you do this, you can think long and hard about the best ways to add enjoyment to your flight.
 Here are some of the many things you can do: #1: Travel with Someone Else This is often the best way to make any flight more enjoyable, as you’ll have someone to share your experience with.
 For example, if you own a digital marketing agency, see if your top employees want to take a business trip with you.
 Not only does this give them a chance to learn the ropes, but it also makes life easier on you.
 It’s a true win-win. #2: Take a Nap Is there anything better than falling asleep at the beginning of a flight, just to wake up when you’re landing?
 This is the best way to pass the time, so it’s something you may want to try.
 If you typically find it difficult to sleep on a plane, there are two things you need: a sleep mask and noise cancelling headphones.
 Note: squareship shares additional tips on everything from resting on a plane to how to prevent jet lag. #3: Listen to Music If you’re the type of person who enjoys listening to music, a flight of any length will give you the opportunity to do just that.
 Once you’re permitted to do so, put on your headphones, relax your head, and let the music take you away.
 Depending on what you’re listening to, don’t be surprised if you drift away.
 The only thing you have to watch for is playing your music too loud.
 After all, you don’t want to annoy any of the other passengers. #4: Get Some Work Done If you’re traveling for business, the time you spend in the sky can be one of the most productive of your trip.
 You can check email, type up documents, and even communicate with your team via instant messenger (if the flight has Wi-Fi access).
 It’s not always easy to complete detail oriented projects on a plane, as there are too many distractions, but you should be able to find something to keep you busy. #5: Chat with Others If you’re traveling alone, it’s easy to believe you won’t have anyone to chat with while you’re flying.
 However, there’s nothing wrong with striking up a conversation with the person next to you.
 You don’t have to talk about anything important.
 Small talk, such as where you live and work, is more than enough to pass the time.
 Who knows, you may even strike up a friendship that lasts forever.
 Tip: if someone doesn’t want to talk, don’t force them to do so.
 You’ll know if the person isn’t interested, at which point you can back off and keep to yourself for the rest of the flight.
 Final Thoughts These are just a few of the many things you can do to make any flight more enjoyable.
 It’s not always easy to have fun while flying, but you might as well give it a try.
 By implementing one or more of these ideas, you may turn into one of those people who enjoy spending as much time as possible in the sky.
 What types of things do you enjoy doing on a flight?
 Is there anything in particular that helps you better enjoy your experience?
 Is there anything you try to avoid?
 Share your top tips and best advice in the comment section below.
 Your feedback can help other travelers get more enjoyment out of every flight they take.
 Leave a Reply Cancel Reply Your email address will not be published.CommentName* Email* Website Let's Make Sure You're Human ... *Time limit is exhausted.
 Please reload CAPTCHA. four × = thirty two Notify me of followup comments via e-mail.
 You can also subscribe without commenting.
-This site uses Akismet to reduce spam.
-Learn how your comment data is processed.